ThePython10110/ExchangeClone/README.md

         * Tools do not have a separate 3x1/3x3 item.
         * Charge level is now shown by the wear/durability bar
         * Charge level now affects tool speed
+        * Speeds match ProjectE
         * Got rid of `exchangeclone.node_radius_action` function (it was pretty much over-refactoring and made things so much more complicated)
         * Several changes to tool abilities (*mostly* making them closer to the ProjectE versions)
     * Removed the deprecated PESA.
-    * Removed dark and red matter shields (so I could use the same math for MTG and MCL)
 * Bugfixes
-    * The Philosopher's Stone is no longer unable to transmute logs and leaves in Mineclonia.
+    * The Philosopher's Stone no longer fails to transmute logs and leaves in Mineclonia.

 ### v6.7
 * Made More Ores energy values not MTG-specific